 If you didn’t already know, Sandi is an absolute sweetheart.
 I feel like I could call her for anything and she’d do anything in her power to help.
 Sandi has already been there for me.
 And she’s there for you as well.
 (Plus, she shares my love of nutrition.)

 This gluten free cupcake bouquet is just the thing needed to bring some cheer!
 This cupcake bouquet is perfect not only to bring cheer, but these cupcakes are a wonderful way to welcome spring, celebrate special events, or add some pizzaz to a dessert buffet table.
+If you love frosting flowers, you will want to make these Gluten Free Pink Lemonade Cupcakes and these Gluten Free Caramel Cupcakes too!

 Here’s a Mini Cupcake Flower Bouquet to brighten anyone’s day.
 You won’t believe how easy it is to create your own gluten free cupcake bouquet…I used the same chocolate cupcake recipe from my Double Chocolate Cupcakes with Cranberry Frosting.
 These cupcakes are moist and chocolaty and perfect for this recipe!